RedHatProductSecurity/rapidast/README.md

 RapiDAST provides:

 - Automated HTTP/API security scanning using ZAP
-- Kubernetes opearator scanning using OOBTKUBE
+- Kubernetes operator scanning using OOBTKUBE
 - Automated vulnerability scanning using Nessus (requires a Nessus instance)
 - Command-line execution with yaml configuration, suitable for integration in CI/CD pipelines
 - Ability to run automated DAST scanning with pre-built or custom container images